-Let $\mathcal S$ be an analytic stratification of $X$ satisfying Whitney condition (a).
-One says after D\'efinition 4.1.1 of \cite {BMM}, that $\mathcal S$ satisfies \emph{stratified local triviality condition}, (TLS) condition for short, if any local submersion onto a stratum is locally topologically trivial by a preserving strata trivialization.
+Let $\mathcal S$ be an analytic stratification of $X$ satisfying Whitney's condition (a).
+One says after D\'efinition 4.1.1 of \cite {BMM}, that $\mathcal S$ satisfies \emph{the stratified local triviality condition}, the (TLS) condition for short, if any local submersion onto a stratum is locally topologically trivial by a strata preserving trivialization.
 Thus Lemma \ref{change} gives the following result.
-(If we assume that $\tilde \pi$ is only a $C^1$ submersion then, by Theorem 2.5 of \cite{hartman}, $H$ constructed in the above proof is a homeomorphism and so is $\tilde \Ph$.)